BV-BRC/BV-BRC-Docs/docroot/tutorial/blast/blast.md

 ![Figure 8](./images/Picture8.png "Figure 8")

+6\.
+Fasta files can also be uploaded to the workspace.
+From the pop-up window, clicking on the icon will open a window that starts the process for selecting a file from the computer.
+Note that the window has the type of the file needed for the service pre-selected and when the computer interface opens, it will highlight files that meet the fasta requirement.
+Moreover, those files that are uploaded will be tagged as DNA or Protein FASTA, depending upon the service that was originally selected the search program.
+Click on the Select File button in the middle of the page.

 ![Figure 9](./images/Picture9.png "Figure 9")

+7\.
+This will open an interface with the computer.
+Navigate to the file of interest and click on the Open button.
+The name will then appear below File Selected on the pop-up window.
+Then click on the Start Upload button at the lower right of the window.

 ![Figure 10](./images/Picture10.png "Figure 10")

+8\.
+The pop-up window will close, and the name of the file will appear in the Query source text box.

 ![Figure 11](./images/Picture11.png "Figure 11")

+9\.	**Select Feature group.**  When “Select Feature group” is selected, a query sequence can be located in several ways as described above for Fasta files.
+Text can be entered in the text box or located by clicking on the arrow at the end of box.
+Clicking on the folder icon at the end of the text box will open a pop-up window with access to the workspace, where the group of interest can be located and selected.

 ![Figure 12](./images/Picture12.png "Figure 12")

+## Selecting the Database

+1\.
+BR-BRC has different databases to choose from.
+To see the available choices, click on the down arrow at the end of the text box underneath Database Source.
+There are six different choices to search within, each of which can be selected by clicking on the row that contains them:
+* Reference and representative genomes (bacteria, archaea)
+* Reference and representative genomes (virus)
+* Selected genome list
+* Selected genome group
+* Selected feature group
+* Taxon
+* Selected fasta file

+**Reference and representative genomes.**  The reference and representative genomes, which are the default, are those designated by the National Center (https://www.ncbi.nlm.nih.gov/refseq/about/prokaryotes/).

 ![Figure 13](./images/Picture13.png "Figure 13")

+2\.	**Genome List.** Clicking on “Search within genome list” in the drop-down box will open a new source box where desired genomes can be added and searched against.

 ![Figure 14](./images/Picture14.png "Figure 14")

+3\.
+The name or ID of the desired genome is entered into the text box.
+The name of the matching genome, which will occur below the text box, is clicked on, and then the name will appear in the text box.
+To move it into the box for the selected genomes, click on the arrow at the end of the text box.
+The name will move into the text box at the right.
+Additional genomes can be added in this manner.

 ![Figure 15](./images/Picture15.png "Figure 15")

+4\.	**Genome Group.**  Previously created groups of genomes can also be searched.
+There are several ways to navigate to the group.
+Clicking on the drop-down box will show genome groups, with the most recently created groups shown first.
+Clicking on the desired group will fill the box with that name.

 ![Figure 16](./images/Picture16.png "Figure 16")

+5\.
+The text box can also be used by entering part of a name.  the drop-down box below will show all the genome groups that match that text.
+Clicking on the desired group will fill the box with that name.

 ![Figure 17](./images/Picture17.png "Figure 17")

+6\.
+Another way to find a genome group of interest is to navigate to it in the workspace.
+Clicking on the file icon to the immediate right of the text box will open a pop-up window that shows the workspace.
+Navigate to the desired folder, click on the row that contains the desired group, and then click on the OK button at the lower right of that window.
+The name of the selected group will appear in the text box.

 ![Figure 18](./images/Picture18.png "Figure 18")

+7\.	**Feature group.** Previously created groups of features (genes or proteins) can also be searched, with the methods like those described for genome groups above.

 ![Figure 19](./images/Picture19.png "Figure 19")

+8\.	**Taxon.** A broader search across a taxon is also provided.
+Entering the name of the taxon will open a drop-down box that shows the taxa that have similar text.
+Clicking on the row that has the correct name will select the database, which will appear in the text box.

 ![Figure 20](./images/Picture20.png "Figure 20")